logrusorgru/textFileToGoConst/README.md

 ```
 go get -u github.com/logrusorgru/textFileToGoConst
 ```
+The `go get` command installs `textFileToGoConst` executable in your `$GOPATH/bin` or `$GOBIN/` directory.

 The project comes without any tests.

 # Usage

-For example, if you want to use Redis with your Go application and use Lua scripts.
+For example, if you want to use Redis with your Go application and want to use Lua scripts.
 Since, it is easy to use separate `*.lua` files to use syntax highlighting and other editing features.
-But is't not easy to laod this files at runtime, or if you want content of the files to be a constant of you Go project.
-Thus, the textFileToGoConst loads text files and creates Go file with constant that contains the text file.
+But it's not easy to laod this files at runtime, or if you want content of the files to be a constant of you Go project.
+And since, manual copy-pasting is hasd and slow.
+Thus, the `textFileToGoConst` puts content of text file to you Go project, creating `*.go` file with.

-For out example, the following file
+For example, the following file
 ```go
 package some